MuzafferDede/climate-dry/app/README.md

 ## Troubleshooting
 You may see highlighted errors once you have created and edited the files.
 If so run dev with the below command to view the website and they should disappear;
 npm run dev

+If merge to main fails then go into vercel and deployments and create a new one